Bikepacking MINI PANNIERS! 17 Nano/Small Bike Front Fork Panniers

 Weight: 1.7 lbs/760g | Capacity: 13L | Price: ~ $135 (pair) | Waterproof: Yes

 Another brand that’s synonymous with quality is the Swedish firm Thule.
-Mostly famous for its car bike carriers, their bikepacking bags are totally holding their own against the big dogs in the industry.
+Mostly famous for its car bike carriers, the brand’s bikepacking bags are holding their own against the big dogs in the industry.

 These 13-liter touring panniers are real bang for the buck at only 150$ per pair – they are solid, 100% waterproof, feature adjustable hooks and a lower locking system to make them compatible with almost any bike luggage rack.
 An internal pocket is also available.

-They might be the best front panniers on this list if it wasn’t for the slightly heavier weight when compared to the competitors – anyway, they’re still my personal favorite.
-The Thule Shield panniers come in four different sizes: 13L, 17L, 22L, 25L.
+They might be the best front panniers on this list if it weren’t for their slightly heavier weight compared to competitors, but they’re still my personal favorite.
+The Thule Shield panniers come in four different sizes: 13L, 17L, 22L, and 25L.

 Lone Peak Sundance – 12.5 Liters